Emily3403/isisdl/README.md

 ### Executing the program

-As you might have guessed the base executable is named `isisdl`.
 The following executables are shipped:

 ```
 - isisdl